ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

 - Multicast can happen with or without guarantees of delivery
 - Uses of multi cast:
     - Fault tolerance based on replicated services
-    - Finding discovery servers, This is where routers, brokers and handlers announce themselves and where you can look them up
+    - Finding discovery servers, this is where routers, brokers and handlers announce themselves and where you can look them up
     - Better performance through replicated data
     - propagation of event notification